Reduce Third-Party Security Risks by Creating a Single System of Record

 We believe the ultimate goal of any third-party access governance is to enable Zero Trust and least privilege across your extended workforce.
 Consolidating your third-party workforce and systems is a critical first step to program success.

-In future blog posts in this series, we’ll cover how automation can improve the efficiency of third-party provisioning and why delegating administrators for your third-party relationships is so critical to your overall security posture.
+In future blog posts in this series, we’ll cover why delegating admins for your third-party relationships is so critical to your overall security posture, and how automation can improve the efficiency of third-party provisioning.